cs124/labs/Lab3_InformationRetrieval.md

 Here is an [example](https://docs.google.com/spreadsheets/d/1GI3yJCODven4HAY--tGCpOVPGvcamSjYWKDRbjfzFhQ/edit?usp=sharing) of how to compute the *regular* tf-idf score for the example outlined in the textbook on page 5 of Chapter 14.
 This example uses Excel formulas to implement the math between columns (e.g. tf-idf is the product of the tf and idf columns).

 Once this example makes sense yo you, fill out this spreadsheet [TODO], which has the term and document counts for the IR system we’ve outlined above.
 You will need to fill in the Excel formulas to implement the math between columns.
-Use the ltc.lnn variation of cosine score.
+Use the above formula.
 (Hint: your formulas should be very similar to those in the textbook example, but some computations can be omitted based on the parts of the equation above that are grayed out.)

 1. Which document is returned for your one-word query, “apple”, and what is the cosine?